sdiehl/write-you-a-haskell/003_lambda_calculus.md

 Reduction
 ---------

-Evaluation of the lambda calculus expressions proceeds by beta reduction.
+Evaluation of lambda calculus expressions proceeds by beta reduction.
 The variables bound in a lambda are substituted across the body of the lambda.
-There are several degrees of freedom in the design space about how to do this, and which order an expression should be evaluated.
+There are several degrees of freedom in the design space about how to do this, and in which order an expression should be evaluated.
 For instance we could evaluate under the lambda and then substitute variables into it, or instead evaluate the arguments and then substitute and then reduce the lambda expressions.
 More on